NourAshraf211/Goldady/README.md

 if you want to run and test it, please make a clone or download it in a zip file OR
-You can check this link "https://nourashraf211.github.io/Goldady/" for a live demo (copy it).
+You can check this link "https://nourashraf211.github.io/Goldady/" for a live demo.